better-internet/radworks-grants/docs/blog/mirror_intro.md

-# Radicle Grants: Funding Open Source to Grow Open Source 🌱
+# Radworks Grants: Funding Open Source to Grow Open Source 🌱

-On Monday, January 10, the Radicle community voted to fund the first wave of the Radicle Grants Program.
-With six months and a $1M budget, the Radicle Grants Program will fund contributions that improve the Radicle ecosystem, and in turn, improve tooling for decentralized, open-source collaboration.
+On Monday, January 10, the Radworks community voted to fund the first wave of the Radworks Grants Program.
+With six months and a $1M budget, the Radworks Grants Program will fund contributions that improve the Radworks ecosystem, and in turn, improve tooling for decentralized, open-source collaboration.

 With these Treasury-funded community grants, we believe we are planting the first seeds of will grow to become a new model for funding open source.
-The aim is to directly support open source initiatives that help grow the Radicle product, the Radicle community, and the greater FOSS and Web3 community at large.
+The aim is to directly support open source initiatives that help grow the Radicle product, the Radworks community, and the greater FOSS and Web3 community at large.

 In essence: funding open source to grow open source.

-The Grants program will be managed by a committee made up of Radicle community members:
+The Grants program will be managed by a committee made up of Radworks community members:

 - *Grants Lead:* [Bordumb](https://twitter.com/bordumbb) (Radicle Community)
 - [Abbey Titcomb](https://twitter.com/abbey_titcomb) (Core Team)